 - Most programs require a separate program application in addition to the university’s Transfer & Post-baccalaureate Application for Location Program Admission.
 Contact your intended program to learn more about program-specific requirements.

-Please note: The majority of Outreach and Continuing Education supported program applicants apply for admission using our online application.
+Please note: The majority of Western-supported program applicants apply for admission using our online application.
 However, if new programs are created after our online application has been published, applicants must apply by mail using the paper application.

 Applying by mail

-Print out and complete the Transfer & Post-baccalaureate Application for Location Program Admission [pdf] and mail it with a check or money order for the $60 application fee to:
+Print out and complete the Transfer & Post-baccalaureate Application for Location Program Admission and mail it with a check or money order for the $65 application fee to:

 Western Washington University

 After you submit your application for admission online, you will receive an email confirming that we received it.